Learning-Based Vulnerability Analysis of Cyber-Physical Systems: System and Attack Models

-In this section, we formalize the problem considered in this work, starting from the security-aware system (i.e., including the attack) model.
-Specifically, we consider the setup from Fig.~\ref{fig:architecture} with each component described in detail.
+In this section, we formalize the problem considered in this work.
+We start from the security-aware system model (i.e., including the attack impact) illustrated in Fig.~\ref{fig:architecture}, with each component described in detail as follows.